burritosoftware/ReplyBurrito/README.md

 6. Run `monitor.py` to begin monitoring the tweet.

-7. When you're ready to send your scheduled tweet, stop `monitor.py` and run `send.py` to send tweets to each subscriber.
+7. When you're ready to send your tweet to subscribers, stop `monitor.py` and run `send.py` to send tweets to each subscriber.
+You can use your operating system's built-in tools to run this script at a certain date/time.